 These steps must be bypassed in gluconeogenesis.
 Two of the bypass reactions involve simple hydrolysis reactions.

-Below is the forward reaction catalyzed by each of these Glycolysis enzymes, followed by the bypass reaction catalyzed by the Gluconeogenesis enzyme.
+Below is the forward reaction catalyzed by each of these glycolysis enzymes, followed by the bypass reaction catalyzed by the Gluconeogenesis enzyme.

 Step 1: Glucose Phosphorylation/Dephosphorylation